-- 3. mitigation actions and good management practices to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways; - 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (c) The use of land for intensive winter grazing that does not meet conditions of Rule 20A(b) is a non-complying activity. - (d) The use of land for intensive winter grazing that does not meet condition (vii) of Rule 20A(a) is a prohibited activity.
+- 1. compliance with Appendix N and the quality of the Farm Environmental Management Plan for the landholding; - mitigation actions to be undertaken, including those to minimise the discharge of nitrogen, phosphorus, sediment and microbiological contaminants to water from the use of land, taking into account contaminant loss pathways; - 3. whether the intensive winter grazing activity is being undertaken in the catchment of a waterbody identified in Schedule X, and if so, the mitigation actions to reduce adverse effects on water quality in comparison to the activity currently occurring on the site; - 4. the potential benefits of the activity to the applicant, the community and the environment; - 5. the potential effects of the farming activity on surface and groundwater quality and sources of drinking water; - 6. monitoring and reporting undertaken to assess the effectiveness of any mitigation implemented. - (c) The use of land for intensive winter grazing that does not meet conditions of Rule 20A(b) is a non-complying activity. - (d) The use of land for intensive winter grazing that does not meet condition (vii) of Rule 20A(a) is a prohibited activity.